-Amid Covid-19 crisis, West Bengal governor and CM Mamata Banerjee continue to trade barbs
+West Bengal governor, CM Mamata Banerjee continue to trade barbs as Covid-19 cases rise to 514

 Jagdeep Dhankar accused Banerjee’s government of playing appeasement politics, while the CM told him to remember that she was elected while he was nominated.

 The war of words between West Bengal Chief Minister Mamata Banerjee and Governor Jagdeep Dhankar intensified on Friday amid the coronavirus crisis, PTI reported.
+The state has so far reported 514 Covid-19 cases and 15 deaths.

 Dhankar accused Banerjee’s government of playing appeasement politics.
 Referring to a letter she wrote to him on Thursday, where the chief minister accused the governor of repeatedly interfering in the government’s functioning, Dhankar said it was a strategy to cover up “monumental failures” in handling the health crisis.